durgaptm/Data-Analysis/README.md

 ## Data Analysis and Machine Learning Projects

-This repository contains a portfolio of Projects related to Data Analytics completed by me for academic and self-learning purposes, presented in the forms of Jupyter & Collab notebooks.
+This repository contains a portfolio of Projects related to Data Analytics and Machine Learning completed by me for academic and self-learning purposes, presented in the forms of Jupyter & Collab notebooks.

 Also, the Dashboard Portfolio can be accessed at [Dashboard Portfolio](https://www.novypro.com/profile_projects/durgaptm).